rveen/golib/acl/readme.md

 allows all people to access the URLs "/static" and "/static/*", but not "/static2".
 There is no support for wildcards or partial path elements.

+In absence of rules, the default is to allow anything to all.